 Malkauns has a particular pull for musical obsessives.
 After all, many have become lost in it.
 Khayal vocal greats such as Pandit Bhimsen Joshi and Ustad Amir Khan often replaced it at the centre of their repertoire, and Kirana gharana exponent Pandit Pran Nath spent a lifetime working on it.
 He retreated to live in mountain caves for years at a time, singing to the birds and drawing inspiration from the sounds of water.
 His ascetic routines even resemble the tales of Shiva and Parvati in the forest.

-Malkauns is sometimes said to be most at home when sung rather than played.
+It is sometimes said to be most at home when sung rather than played.
 But instrumentalists have made it their own too – Pandit Nikhil Bnaerjee’s Sitar, Ustad Amjad Ali Khan’s sliding Sarod, Ustad Sultan Khan’s bowed sarangi, Pandit Hariprasad Chaurasia’s flute to name a few.
 Sangeeta Shankar’s violin brings a warmer approach, a little reminiscent of Hindolam, the carnatic equivalent.

 It retains its distinctive essence even in non-classical settings.
 Mohammed Rafi’s famous rendition of Man Tarpat Hari Darshan Ko places it in a filmy context, as does Asha Bhosle’s Rang Raliyan.
-Mentioning a few more bollywood songs based on Raga Malkauns:
+Mentioning a few more bollywood songs based on Raag Malkauns:

 1. Ye Toh Sach Hai Ki Bhagwan Hai from the movie “Hum Saath Saath Hain”.